Library: Policy

 (3) OKDHS makes the final determination of application denial, which may occur at any point during the process.

-(j) Application denial.
-When a decision is made to deny an applicant as a resource parent, the applicant is provided an explanation regarding the reasons for the denial.
-When the denial pertains to a kinship resource home, the child in OKDHS custody is immediately moved from the applicant's home.
+(g) Application denial.
+When a decision is made to deny a resource home application, the applicant is provided an explanation regarding the reasons for the denial.
 Reasons for denying an application may include, but are not limited to:

 (1) a lack of stable, adequate income to meet the applicant's own or total family needs, or the poor management of available income;